Shaj95/Buddy-Daily-Planner/ReadME.md

 # Buddy - A Daily Planner Python Project
-This repository contains a Python Project focussed on a creating a basic daily planner application for my university project
+This repository contains a Python Project focussed on creating a basic daily planner application for my university project

 # Overview